loicdescotte/Play2-HTML5Tags/README.md

 ## for Java and Scala

 This module brings client side validation attributes (required, max|min length, ...) and formats (date, number, email, ...) to Play 2.1 templates.

-The provided tags can also display forms with special input controls, like a numeric keypad to enter numbers on a smartphone.
+The provided tags can also display forms with special input controls, like a numeric keypad to enter numbers on a smartphone, a calendar for date selection and so on.

 Attributes are generated from the constraints defined in the model or in a form mapping.
-They can generate several kinds of input :

- * text
- * email (validates that it's an email pattern)
- * tel (enables numeric keypad on mobile)
- * number (enables numeric keyboard on mobile, and specific input on other browsers)
- * date (enables date selection - through a calendar on compatible browsers)
- * url (validates that it's an url pattern)
- * search (enables special display for this kind of input)
- * password
- * select, checkbox, radio buttons
- * custom formats (using regular expression patterns)

 ## How to install it